Triangle turntable review – Project Management

 MEASURED PERFORMANCE

-The 0M10 cartridge fitted was set to track at 1.8gms, right at top of Ortofon’s recommended 1.25-1.75gm range.
-Its tracking was so poor as to need this, and absence of bias correction in the arm did not help.
+The 0M10 cartridge fitted was set to track at 1.8gms, right at the top of Ortofon’s recommended 1.25-1.75gm range.
+Its tracking was so poor as to need this, and the absence of bias correction in the arm did not help.
 Ortofon claim 70 muym tracking, but we measured 45 muym (CBS STR-112 test disc), with obvious mistracking at 60pm.
 In the midband (1kHz) results were even worse, just 10cms/sec being cleared on B&K QR-2011 test disc.
 The suggestion here is that the 0M10 – an old design – will mistrack on vocals.

-Frequency response falls slowly toward high frequencies so it will have a soft sound.
+Frequency response falls slowly toward high frequencies, so it will have a soft sound.
 This can be brightened slightly by increasing load capacitance to 400pF.

 This cartridge is past its sell-by date: modern budget designs like Ortofon’s 2M Red or Audio Technica’s AT-3600L (also in this issue) manage far better.